January 15, 2017

 In true representation of mind’s inherent craftiness, Hermes had fallen victim to his own desires and deception by attempting to convince the tortoise that it would be protecting its own interests/beauty from “mischievous witchcraft” if it would merely be “consumed” by Hermes.
 The tortoise was promised it would “make the sweetest song” by sacrificing its graces into becoming an instrument of the gods through the power of Hermes, i.e. the mind.
 In other words the mind, in wake of material awareness and relative form, would be of service to both heaven and earth if it allowed itself to be influenced by the imaginative designs of a higher consciousness symbolized in the heartfelt message of Hermes.

-Hermes found himself in the midst of a process where the relationship linking meaning (desire) and purpose (mind) became immortalized.
+Hermes found himself amid a process where the relationship linking meaning (desire) and purpose (mind) became immortalized.
 Such a symbolic undertaking possessed the most appropriate ingredients necessary to create the most accomplished imaginings in the shape of form, geometry, situations, realities and imaginings necessary for a measured expansion in awareness.
 All holographic formations are products of this unique relationship, a means that perpetuates the design process by embracing and expanding greater communications between divergent elements.

 More ideas surrounding and supporting Hermes’ concept entered into his awareness while the lyre gradually began to take shape as he “ … cut stalks of reed to measure and fix them … stretched ox hide all over it … put in the horns and fitted a cross-piece … and stretched seven strings of sheep-gut.”
 Each element contributed to a fabrication of the original concept Hermes had first desired, imagined and then made manifest into the form of the lyre.